photoprism/photoprism-docs/docs/getting-started/docker.md

 ```

 !!! tldr ""
-    If *read-only mode* is enabled, all features that require write permission to the *originals* folder
-    are disabled, e.g. [WebDAV](../user-guide/sync/webdav.md), uploading and deleting files.
-Run the app with `-e PHOTOPRISM_READONLY="true"`
-    for this.
-You can [mount a folder with the `:ro` flag](https://docs.docker.com/storage/bind-mounts/#use-a-read-only-bind-mount) to make Docker block write operations as well.
+    When *read-only mode* is enabled, all features that require write permission to the *originals* folder are disabled, e.g. [WebDAV](../user-guide/sync/webdav.md), uploading and deleting files.
+To do this, add the `-e PHOTOPRISM_READONLY="true"` command flag.
+You can additionally [mount volumes with the `:ro` flag](https://docs.docker.com/storage/bind-mounts/#use-a-read-only-bind-mount) so that writes are also blocked by Docker.

 ##### /photoprism/storage